iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 **Container registry and vulnerability scanning** built in feature in GCR.

+## Storage

+PV are mostly backed by *compute engine persistent disk*.
+But this is not the only option we can use NFS, and *file store* is the NFS solution in GCP.

+### Under the hood of GCP automation

+When we create PVC, GCP automatically creates a persistent disk of type ext4, and then creates a PV referring that.
+Access mode (readWriteOnce or readWriteMany) and capacity is adjusted by GCP.
+Basically most of the time user need not create a PV.
+But for other scenario its is required.

+### Persistent Volumes and Persistent Volume Claim

+- Persistent Volumes are managed by kubernetes unlike volumes.
+- its a cluster resource(or k8s resource), which exists independent of pods.
+- PV are consumed by PVC.
+PVC specifically do not link with PV however to consume PV there are certain matching criteria (like storage class, read write mode, amount of disk claimed)

+### Storage Class

+- Volume implementation such as **gcpPersistentDisk** are configured through storage class.
+- GCP persistent disk by default is created on compute engines persistent disk with fs-type of ext4.
+- Default storage class is used when PVC do not mention any storageClassName.
+- The default storage class is not supported by windows as ext4 do not support by default.
+- We can create a storage class to define different class of storage, classes might map to quality of service level, or backup policies.

 ## Monitoring and tools

 **Stackdriver kubernetes monitor** it can monitor nodes, and kubernetes resources as well.